Marc-Bouche/boston-marathon-analysis/README.md

 **Training Outcome:** This could be modeled and applied to personalized training.
 **Objective:** Identify distinct pacing strategies among elite runners and explore if these strategies can be used to guide non-elite runners.
 **Data Preparation:**
-- Classify runners as elite or non-elite based on their overall position in Data set 1 (e.g., top 5% of finishers).
+- Classify runners as elite or non-elite based on their overall position in Data set 1 (top 5% of finishers).
-- Calculate pacing patterns of elite runners across checkpoints and determine common strategies (e.g., faster starts, steady pace).
+- Calculate pacing patterns of elite runners across checkpoints and determine common strategies (inconsistent & steady pace).
 **Analysis:**
 - Compare the pacing patterns of elite and non-elite runners.
 **Outcome:** Identify pacing strategies used by top performers and evaluate their potential effectiveness if adapted for non-elite runners in training.